 DOS requires a Nova with a minimum of 16K words of memory, a real-time clock, a single diskette drive and controller, and a terminal.
 This configuration can be utilized for user program execution and program development with the Extended Assembler.
 However, a dual-diskette system is required for DOS generation and for software development using BASIC, FORTRAN IV, or the Macro Assembler.

-I.ANGUAGES: Four high-level compiler languages are available for use on Nova computers: Extended FORTRAN 5, Real-Time FORTRAN IV, single- and multi-user Extended BASIC, and Business BASIC.
+LANGUAGES: High-level compiler languages available for use on Nova computers include FORTRAN 5, single- and multi-user Extended BASIC, Business BASIC, ALGOL, MP/PASCAL, and MP/FORTRAN IV.